chaotic-aur/toolbox/README.md

 # Dependencies

-`pacman -S --needed base-devel git arch-install-scripts`
+`pacman -S --needed base-devel git arch-install-scripts repoctl-devel`

 You must have an active mirror of chaotic-aur running locally and some signing key!